Terraflux/terraflux.github.io/_posts/2016-07-26-famous-matrices-visualized.markdown

 ![9sc]({{ site.url }}/assets/9sc.png)
 ![10sc]({{ site.url }}/assets/10sc.png)

-It seems as though there might be a variety of patterns or strategies for solving the squares.
-Squares whose size is an odd number tend to take on tesselating diagonals, while even squares seem to adopt a checkboard approach (though slightly different approach emerges at n = 14).
+Several patterns seem to be differentiating in the sequence.
+Squares whose size is an odd number tend to take on tesselating diagonals, while even squares seem to adopt a checkboard approach.
 Also worth noting, the highest number required to complete the square increases at exponential time.
 A magic square of N size requires N^N to be its largest number.
 This becomes a computational hurdle pretty quickly, at around n=100, the program begins to complain.
 So here's n=90-92, colorized and along with a new 3d visualization function(surf()):

 ![90sc]({{ site.url }}/assets/90sc.png)